FIFA 21 release date confirmed as Mbappe stars in first look | Goal.com

 Last year's cover star, Eden Hazard, also features briefly with Premier League leaders Liverpool also included in a number of shots.

-EA Sports have promised to reveal more details about FIFA 21 gameplay, career mode, Volta, Pro Clubs and Ultimate Team in August.
+EA Sports has promised to reveal more details about FIFA 21 gameplay, career mode, Volta, Pro Clubs and Ultimate Team in August.

 FIFA 20 was met with mixed reactions by fans last year with career mode criticised heavily upon release and a significant update subsequently made to fix a number of issues.